-Physician Assistants play a critical role delivering high-quality, affordable Health care, and more than ever before, are needed to meet the needs of our nation and the world.
-The MUSC Physician Assistant Studies (MSPAS) program is the perfect place to gain the skills, knowledge, and experience to prepare you to practice in this exciting, ever evolving profession.
+Physician Assistants play a critical role delivering high-quality, affordable health care, and more than ever before, are helping to meet the health care needs of our nation and the world.
+The MUSC PAS program is the perfect place to gain the skills, knowledge, and experience to prepare you to practice in this exciting, ever evolving profession.
 We offer a Master of Science degree for individuals seeking to become physician assistants.

 The PAS program begins at the end of May and lasts for seven semesters which is approximately twenty-seven months in duration.
-The first four semesters, which comprise the fifteen month didactic portion of the program, are devoted to classroom study.
-Students reside in Charleston taking courses five days a week during this time which does not include online courses.
+The first four semesters, which comprise the fifteen-month didactic portion of the program, are devoted to classroom study.
+Students reside in Charleston taking courses five days a week.

-During the last three semesters, which comprise the twelve month clinical year, students complete nine individual clinical rotations at sites predominately located throughout South Carolina.
+During the last three semesters, which comprise the twelve-month long clinical year, students complete nine individual clinical rotations at sites predominately located in South Carolina.
 The clinical rotations include internal medicine, family medicine, women's health, pediatrics, mental health, emergency medicine, general surgery, and an adjunct clinical experience as well as an elective of the student's choosing.